Spider-Verse

-Spider-Verse is a comic book series issued by Marvel Comics since 2014.
+"Spider-Verse" is a comic book series issued by Marvel Comics since 2014.
 Its first major event/storyline started on November 5 in The Amazing Spider-Man (2014) No. 9 along with an individual issue named Spider-Verse Team-Up.
 This event took 20 publications to be completed and featured nearly every variant of Spider-People and Spider-Man that had appeared in the comics and other media in the over fifty years since Spider-Man's creation, all under attack by Morlun and his family, the Inheritors.
-This first major storyline, however, was preceded by a full-flagged Spider-Verse series titled Edge of the Spider-Verse, which served to introduce some new characters that would lead the event, such as Spider-Gwen and Miguel O’Hara.
+This first major storyline, however, was preceded by a full-fledged Spider-Verse series titled Edge of the Spider-Verse, which served to introduce some new characters that would lead the event, such as Spider-Gwen and Miguel O’Hara.

 The comic book series has received generally positive reviews and proved to be one of the most popular comics related to Spider-Man universe in recent history.
 Following the conclusion of the event in Amazing Spider-Man No. 14, several characters introduced in it such as Spider-Gwen became prominent figures in Marvel Comics, with some featured in titles of their own.
 Several of the Spider-Men from this event reunited for the second volume of Spider-Verse set during the Secret Wars and continued to operate together in the Web Warriors series.
 The 2017 event "Venomverse" was structured in a similar way to Spider-Verse, featuring alternative versions of Venom instead.
-In 2018, a direct sequel to Spider-Verse titled Spider-Geddon was released.
+In 2018, a direct sequel to Spider-Verse titled Spider-Geddon was released, followed in 2019 by Spider-Verse: Spider-Zero.
 Another Spider-Verse storyline—End of the Spider-Verse—ran from 2022 to 2023, following the release of an ongoing Edge of Spider-Verse series which introduced even more new alternate versions of Spider-Man, followed by the spin-off series Spider-Society, Spider-Man: Octo-Girl, and Spider-Boy, and then a joint crossover storyline—Spider-Verse vs. Venomverse—in 2025.

 Spider-Verse also served as the primary inspiration behind many other stories in external media centered around bringing together alternate versions of Spider-Man.
-This includes seasons 3 and 4 of the Ultimate Spider-Man animated series, as well as the 2018 animated film Spider-Man: Into the Spider-Verse and its sequels Across the Spider-Verse (2023) and Beyond the Spider-Verse (2027), and the 2021 Marvel Cinematic Universe film Spider-Man: No Way Home, the latter featuring three of the live-action movie versions of Peter Parker.
+This includes seasons 3 and 4 of the Ultimate Spider-Man animated series, as well as the 2018 animated film Spider-Man: Into the Spider-Verse and its sequels Across the Spider-Verse (2023) and Beyond the Spider-Verse (2027), and the 2021 Marvel Cinematic Universe film Spider-Man: No Way Home, the latter featuring three of the live-action film versions of Peter Parker.